-- c.
-For all weedlands woodland areas in which development is proposed the weedlands woodland survey plan shall be accompanied by a separate key identifying by location all trees eight (8) inches d.b.h. and greater, by size, common, genus and species names (i.e. Red Maple/Acer rubrum) and condition.
-Such information shall be provided by a registered landscape architect, certified arborist, or registered forester, through an on-site inspection, who must verify the contents by seal or signature-with-and/or registration number with signature, whichever applies.
+c.
+For all woodland areas in which development is proposed, the woodland survey plan shall be accompanied by a separate key identifying by location all trees eight (8) inches d.b.h. and greater, by size, common, genus and species names (i.e. Red Maple/Acer rubrum) and condition.
+Such information shall be provided by a registered landscape architect, certified arborist, or registered forester, through an on-site inspection, who must verify the contents by seal and/or registration number with signature, whichever applies.
 For all trees proposed to remain, a topographic elevation at the base of the trunk shall be indicated.
 The dripline of affected trees shall be clearly indicated on the plan.
 All such trees shall be identified in the field by the painting of the identifying numbers in nontoxic paint of a white, yellow or orange color, or by a tree identification tag affixed loosely with a single nail.
-All trees, shrubs, and groundcover proposed to remain or to be transplanted shall be identified by estimated number, size, and species; - d.
-Existing general soil conditions throughout the parcel; - e.
+All trees, shrubs, and groundcover shall be identified by estimated number, size, and species;

+d.
+Existing general soil conditions throughout the parcel;

+e.
 A statement showing how trees not proposed for removal are to be protected during land clearing, construction, and on a permanent basis, including the proposed use of protective barriers, tree wells, tunneling or retaining walls.
-See section 37-9. - f.
-Locations and dimensions of all setbacks, easement and existing and proposed public and private utilities; - g.
-Statements as to proposed grade changes and proposed drainage pattern changes for the lot or parcel, including information as to changes in water levels within protected woodlands regulated woodlands.
+See section 37-9.

+f.
+Locations and dimensions of all setbacks, easement and existing and proposed public and private utilities;

+g.
+Statements as to proposed grade changes and proposed drainage pattern changes for the lot or parcel, including information as to changes in water levels within regulated woodlands.
 Existing contour data for the entire property with a vertical contour interval of no more than two (2) feet, and vertical contour data at an interval of no more than one (1) foot for all areas to be disturbed by proposed tree removal operations, extending for a distance of at least fifty (50) feet beyond the limits of such areas.
-Indicated elevations shall be based on United States Geological Survey datum; - h.
+Indicated elevations shall be based on United States Geological Survey datum; h.
 The number of trees to be cut which have a d.b.h. of eight (8) inches or more, plus a plan and cost estimate for their replacement per City of Novi standard cost figures.
 The standard cost figures are available at the Community Development Department.

-Final costs for replacement shall be determined by a City arborist the city forester, or his designee, upon acceptance of final engineering plans by the city; - i.
-Information as to how all trees to be retained shall be identified at the site, whether by painting with water base paint, flagging, etc. prior to field inspection; and
+i.
+Information as to how all trees to be retained shall be identified at the site, whether by painting with water base paint, flagging, etc. prior to field inspection; and j.
+The legal property description, zoning classification including adjacent parcels, existing structures, the extent of existing woodland areas, and the size and location of all elements of the proposed activity.